opentensor/bittensor/README.md

 ).start().serve()
 bittensor.neurons.text.core_server.neuron( subtensor = subtensor ).run()
 ```
 *A Server will default to port '8091.'
-You can change this by modifying the config to the port of your choosing.*
+You can change this by modifying the config to a port of your choosing.*

 ### 3.3.
 Validator